-Following the new developments, Al-MARSAD hired for the first time two staff employees on part time basis.
-This became available in October, 2007 regarding the generous support received from Euro-Mediterranean Human Rights Foundation s (EMHRF).
+Following the new developments, Al-Marsad hired during 2008 several staff employees on part time basis to work in different projects in particular: Separated families project which is supported by International Solidarity- SI, Spain and Israeli Settlements in the Occupied Golan Research Project which is supported by MISEREOR.
+This became available in October, 2007 regarding the generous support received from Euro-Mediterranean Human Rights Foundation (EMHRF).
 A committee of three members of Al-MARSAD board of directors considered the applications for these available positions.
-On 15 October Mr. Salman Fakher-Eldden began his employment with Al-MARSAD as a coordinator and Mr. Naif Fakher-Eldden began his position of public relation and fundraising
+On 15 October 2007 Mr. Salman Fakher-Eldden began his employment with Al-Marsad as a coordinator.
+In May, 2008 Mr. Naif Fakher-Eldden began his position of public relation and subsequently administrative officer.
+Dr. Nizar Ayoub began his position of consultant and legal researcher in January 2008.
+Also Advocate Abu Alkheir Abu Jabal began his employment of lawyer on part time basis in January 2008.
+Mr.s Mai Abuzed started her work of administrative secretary in January 2008.
+Dr. Munir Fakherldeen and Mr. Jalla Maray (photographer) were commissioned for 2-5 months by Al-Marsad to conduct specific work for limited time.